zenustech/zeno/README.md

 Then, extract this archive, and simply run `000_start.bat` (`./000_start.sh` for Linux), then the node editor window will shows up if everything is working well.

-For the convinence of Chinese users, we also offer download from our official site: https://zenustech.com/d/
+Apart from the GitHub release page, we also offer binary download from our official site for convinence of Chinese users: https://zenustech.com/d/

 ## How to play